 On the other hand, real estate wholesaling doesn’t have anything to do with selling multiple properties at cheaper prices.
 Actually, it is a different story.
 In real estate wholesaling, a wholesaler will contract a property, often a distressed one, with the seller.

 The wholesaler will then shop the property around to potential buyers and assign the contract to a certain buyer.

 Instead of buying and selling a house, a wholesaler will contract it with a seller and look for a party interested to buy the property.

 There is a new term in real estate now and that is wholetailing.
 This a very similar strategy but with a different end result.
-With wholesaling, you sell the contract to an investor.
-In Wholetailing, you sell the property to a homeowner.
+With wholesaling real estate, you sell the contract to an investor.

 Wholetailing is a lot like flipping a property but with one major difference.